 The purpose of this letter is to provide an update on the overall status of the Nuclear Regulatory Commission's (NRC) implementation of GAO's recommendations and to call your continued personal attention to areas where open recommendations should be given high priority.
-In November 2022, we reported that, on a government-wide basis, 77 percent of our recommendations made 4 years ago were implemented.
-NRC's recommendation implementation rate for that year was 100 percent, reflecting the implementation of 10 recommendations made in five reports from fiscal year 2018.
-As of March 2023, NRC had 21 open recommendations.
+In November 2023, we reported that, on a government-wide basis, 75 percent of our recommendations made 4 years ago were implemented.
+NRC's recommendation implementation rate was 70 percent.
+As of April 2024, NRC had 17 open recommendations.
 Fully implementing these open recommendations could significantly improve agency operations.